-After confirming or setting the Location and Data Average settings, the E-BAM PLUS setup proceeds to the PM Inlet screen shown in Figure 2-13.
-If the settings need to be changed, press the green bordered value box to be updated and the associated edit screen will be displayed.
+After confirming or setting the Location and Data Average settings, the E-BAM PLUS setup proceeds to the Conc Type screen shown in Figure 2-13.
+If a setting change is required, press the green bordered value box to be updated and the associated edit screen will be displayed.

 This menu is also important to understand.
-See Section 3.6.17 for detailed descriptions of these parameters.
+See Section 3.6.17 for a detailed description of the parameters.
 Press OK if the settings are correct.